bibi ka maqbara

 Quick Summary

-• Bibi Ka Maqbara, built-in 1668 by Prince Azam Shah, is often called the “Taj of the Deccan” due to its resemblance to the Taj Mahal.
+• Bibi Ka Maqbara, built in 1668 by Prince Azam Shah, is often called the “Taj of the Deccan” due to its resemblance to the Taj Mahal.

-• This mausoleum, located in Aurangabad, Maharashtra, was made to honor Dilras Banu Begum, Emperor Aurangzeb’s wife.
+• Bibi Ka Maqbara symbolizes the Mughal era’s legacy, showcasing its architectural heritage in southern India.
+This mausoleum in Aurangabad, Maharashtra, was made to honor Dilras Banu Begum, Emperor Aurangzeb’s wife.

 Table of Contents